-- Add the chicken bone broth, salt, and pepper.
+- Add HALF of the chicken bone broth, salt, and pepper.
 Stir well.

-- Drain the potatoes and then add half of the potatoes and the remaining chicken bone broth to a large food processor (if it doesn't all fit just add what you can and add the rest to the soup base).
-Leave the other half of the potatoes in the large stock pot.
+- Drain the potatoes and then add HALF of the potatoes and the remaining chicken bone broth to a large food processor (if it doesn't all fit just add what you can and add the rest to the soup base).

 - Puree the potatoes and chicken bone broth until mashed potatoes are formed.